Recruiting Coordination | Talent Trends Report

 2. Onsite Coordination

-Unsurprisingly, single-event interviews (such as a recruiter screen or 1:1 interview with candidate and hiring manager) are much faster at being scheduled than panel interviews.
+Unsurprisingly, single-event interviews (such as a recruiter screen or 1:1 interview with candidate and hiring manager) most often occur before panel interviews.
 There is inherently more coordination effort and organizational skills involved in panel interviews.

 Of course, one of the primary reasons time-to-schedule can go off track is also one of the most common fires an RC deals with: reschedules or cancellations.
 We heard from many coordinators that rescheduling can eat up chunks of time — especially when it’s part of a panel interview.